-The Alaska Department of Transportation & Public Facilities (DOT&PF) proposes to construct a single-lane unpaved road with inter-visible turnouts on northern Kupreanof Island.
-The Kake Access Road would construct approximately 5.39 miles of new road, incorporate approximately 21.6 miles of existing unpaved road, and construct a new boat launch.
-The project will begin at the intersection of Goose Lake Road (Forest Service Road 6030) with Forest Service Road 6040 and end at a boat launch accessing Frederick Sound near the mouth of Twelvemile Creek.
+The Alaska Department of Transportation & Public Facilities (DOT&PF) is constructing a two-lane unpaved road on northern Kupreanof Island.
+The Kake Access Project will construct approximately 5.39 miles of new road, incorporate approximately 21.6 miles of existing unpaved road, and construct a new boat launch.
+The project begins at the intersection of Goose Lake Road (Forest Service Road 6030) with Forest Service Road 6040 and ends at a boat launch accessing Frederick Sound near the mouth of Twelvemile Creek.

-The proposed road would have a design speed of 25 mph.
-The road would include 2-foot shoulders and turnouts to allow safe passage.
-The road would terminate with a boat launch and associated parking facilities approximately ½-mile southeast of the mouth of Twelvemile Creek.
+The road will have a design speed of 25 mph and would include 2-foot shoulders.
+The road will terminate at a newly constructed boat launch and associated parking facilities approximately ½-mile southeast of the mouth of Twelvemile Creek.

-The proposed road alignment was identified using data collected from engineering field surveys performed during 2019.
+The road alignment was identified using data collected from engineering field surveys performed during 2019 and 2020.